michellerenehey/lab-02-magic-8-ball/README.md

 ### what events am I listening for?
 What happens when those events are fired?
 * button click
-    * generate a random index
+    * generate a random index number
-    * get the value of the answer
+    * use that random index number to access the element in the array (get the value of the answer)
-    * display the answer in the p element on the page
+    * set the text content of the answer element to that value display the answer in the p element on the page

 ## Making a plan